mtelahun/ddd_search_functionality/README.md

     For example for search text “Va”, the function should return Valencia and Vancouver

 3. The search functionality should be case insensitive
+4. The search functionality should work also when the search text is just a part of a city name

+    For example “ape” should return “Budapest” city